• Skip to primary navigation

 Cover with plastic wrap and refrigerate.

-Step 3: Assemble the pudding.
+Step 3: Make the layers

 Add some crushed vanilla wafers to your serving dish, then top with some banana slices, and finally, a scoop of pudding.